rewyekha/azuredevopslabs/labs/vstsextend/octopus/readme.md

 ## Setting up the Azure DevOps team project

+1. Refer the [Getting Started](../Setup/) before you start following the exercises.

+1. Follow the [simple walkthrough](https://docs.microsoft.com/en-us/azure/devops/demo-gen/use-vsts-demo-generator-v2? view=vsts) to know how to use the Azure DevOps Demo Generator.

+1. Once you run the application choose **octopus** template, choose the right authentication method.

-1. Use [Azure DevOps Demo Generator](https://azuredevopsdemogenerator.azurewebsites.net/?Name=octopus&TemplateId=77370){:target="_blank"} to provision the project on your Azure DevOps Organization.
+1. Choose the organization and provide the project name to create a new project.
+Follow the instructions in [Getting Started](../Setup/) page to provision the project to your **Azure DevOps Organization**.

 ## Exercise 1: Configure Deployment Target in Octopus Server

 Let us create a deployment environment in Octopus server and link to Azure using Management Certificate.
 Environments are deployment targets consisting of machines or services used by Octopus Deploy to deploy applications.
 With Octopus Deploy, we can deploy applications to Windows servers, Linux servers, Microsoft Azure, or even an offline package drop.

 Grouping our deployment targets by environment lets you define your deployment processes and have Octopus deploy the right versions of our software to the right environments at the right time.

 In this lab, we are using **Azure App Service** as the deployment target.